The student team at Whitelaw Twining is motivated and dynamic. Meet these talented professionals as they take early steps in their legal careers.

 Reem is committed to community engagement and has volunteered extensively over the years, serving as a Youth Court Worker, a Refugee Settlement Worker, a Researcher, and a Social Media Manager for various non-profits.
 At the University of Calgary, she is President of the Labour and Employment Law Association and leads the Human Rights Project.

-Alex Schinkel, Summer Student
+Alex Schinkel, Articling Student

 In his spare time, you’ll find Alex water skiing, golfing, playing hockey, exploring new restaurants, and discovering all that Vancouver has to offer.

-Ezra Saul, Summer Student
+Ezra Saul, Articling Student

-Sina Seyed-Ali, Summer Student
+Sina Seyed-Ali, Articling Student

-Sina is currently pursuing his JD at the Peter A. Allard School of Law at UBC.
-He obtained his Bachelor of Arts in Economics and Philosophy from the University of Victoria.
+Prior to law school, he obtained his Bachelor of Arts in Economics and Philosophy from the University of Victoria.
 During his undergraduate studies, Sina served as a teaching assistant and supported students in campus residences as a Residence Advisor.

 Jasman Mangat, Summer Student